jwd-ali/RingPieChart/README.md

 ### Manually

-If you prefer not to use a dependency manager, you can integrate Ji into your project manually.
+If you prefer not to use a dependency manager, you can integrate RingPieChart into your project manually.

 - Add sources into your project:
   - Drag `Circular.swift`